guarah/walter-vue/README.md

 [![Build Status](https://travis-ci.com/guarah/walter-vue.svg?token=qDttYRmoVupzqJyosxx8&branch=master)](https://travis-ci.com/guarah/walter-vue)

-Walter - A app for managing series and movies lists.
+Walter - An app for managing series and movies lists.

 It's a WIP project for testing and learning technologies like js, firebase, vuejs, and other frontend stuff.